 The Hitchhiker’s Guide to the Galaxy is perhaps one of the most popular and successful science fiction novels of all time.
 The book is about the misadventures of Arthur Dent, the last surviving human in this whole universe.
 He embarks on a journey with his alien friend.
 Read this classic and you will not be disappointed.

-One of the most imaginative novels I have ever read, Kurt Vonnegut tells a story about Billy Pilgrim and how he stuck in time, getting lost in the non-chronological time’s world and visits various events of his life.
+One of the most imaginative novels I have ever read, Kurt Vonnegut tells a story about Billy Pilgrim and how he is stuck in time, getting lost in the non-chronological time’s world, and visiting various events of his life.
 Just a one-line description of the story and it is enough to make you wanna read the book.